Cyprus company formation

 How do I set up a company in Cyprus?

 To set up a company in Cyprus, you need a local lawyer licensed by the Cyprus Bar Association.
 The lawyer will handle name approval, prepare paperwork, and discuss details such as officers, shareholders, and capital structure.
-After filing the memorandum of association and required documents with the RoC, you must register the company for tax and social insurance.
-The lawyer will also assist in creating a business bank account and explain compliance requirements.
+After filing the memorandum of association and required documents with the RoC, you must register for tax and, if it will employ staff, for social insurance.
+The lawyer will also assist with a business bank account, explained in our guide on how to open a Cyprus bank account, and set out the compliance requirements.

 What do the charges for acquiring a ready-made Cyprus company include?